 Underground natural gas storage is highly regulated and requires many permits, licenses and approvals from provincial and federal authorities.

 In October 2021, we announced the decision to decommission the Alton Natural Gas Storage Project.
-We’ve submitted our plan for decommissioning to the Province of Nova Scotia and we’re beginning the process to gather public feedback on our proposed approach.
+We’ve submitted our plan for decommissioning to the Province of Nova Scotia.
+We’re awaiting feedback from the Province of Nova Scotia on next steps for decommissioning.

 Read the appendices to the decommissioning plan (PDF 6MB)

 The appendices include examples of similar decommissioning projects

 Read the decommissioning plan Q & A (PDF 132KB)

 On February 7, 2022, we applied to the Nova Scotia Utility and Review Board (NSUARB) for approval to decommission the wells drilled for the project.
 Full details of our application can be found on the NSUARB website, where you click on “Matters & Evidence” and “Go To Files & Documents.”
 When the new page opens, in the search box under “Go Directly to Matter,” enter M10447.
 Note the NSUARB considers matters related to public safety only.
 Its mandate does not include environmental matters.